SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 XPath, the XML Path Language, is a query language for selecting nodes from an XML document.
 When a browser renders a web page, the HTML contents may be parsed into a DOM tree or similar.
 Therefore, it is possible to find a specific node in the tree using XPath.
-To illustrate how to find a element with XPath we will use the next HTML code as example:
+To illustrate how to find an element with XPath, we will use the next HTML code as example:

 ```
     <div id="testDiv1">